osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/manage-clients.md

 <!--- Check links to Laureen's topics after her stuff is merged! --->

-In OCS, clients are applications and adapters that act on behalf of users and allow programmatic access via APIs to shared data and resources.
+In OCS, clients are applications that act on behalf of users and allow programmatic access via APIs to shared data and resources.

 The `Community Details` page lets you add and delete clients.
 Currently, you can only add [client-credentials clients](xref:ccClients) to a community.